stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 means simply smoothing the data.
 The algorithm works by locally fitting a polynomial over a certain window of points.
-The parameters for this fitting are controlled by the *points* and *poly* parameters. *points*>*poly*>*order* for the algorithm to work. *resul;t*, *replace* and *header* specify that the calculated data should also be added to the :py:class:`AnalyseFile` instance, optionally replacing an existing column indexed by *result* and given a new header *header*.
+The parameters for this fitting are controlled by the *points* and *poly* parameters. *points*>*poly*>*order* for the algorithm to work. *resul;t*, *replace* and *header* specify that the calculated data should also be added to the :py:class:`AnalysisMixin` instance, optionally replacing an existing column indexed by *result* and given a new header *header*.
 The nature of the local fitting means that the first and last *poly*/2 points are not valid.

 .. _peak_finding: